Wednesday, 25 April 2012

 promptly obey and execute an order or a warrant lawfully issued by a competent authority;

-communicate intelligence affecting the public peace;
+collect and communicate intelligence affecting the public peace;

 (g) prevent the commission of offences and public nuisances;